 nuVoices was created by Actor’s Theatre of Charlotte to honor and encourage emerging playwrights of the American Theatre, as well as develop the next generation of regional artists.
 Actor’s Theatre of Charlotte envisions the nuVoices Festival as a springboard to catapult new plays to the national stage through our existing relationship with the National New Play Network (NNPN).
 We will present two script-in-hand staged readings of each play and the favorite will be produced as part of our next main stage season.
-This years festival is scheduled to run July 11-14, 2019.
+This years festival is scheduled for July 2020.